 A project’s principles (or tenets) define how the team acts during the project.
 A well-functioning team knows the principles and lives them day-to-day.
 They are non-negotiable rules for behavior.

-There exist projects where “peanut buttering” make sense; where doing a lot of little things “just good enough” is the path to success.
+There exist projects where “peanut buttering” makes sense; where doing a lot of little things “just good enough” is the path to success.
 I, personally, don’t like to be associated with projects like that, but there are valid reasons for them.

 In every project I’ve been involved in, where I was proud of the result, the team lived by a principle of “doing a few things really, really well”.
 To this end, I push for the following to be a core principle of the endeavor: